The easiest way to meal plan without a ton of work! Learn how to meal plan on a budget.

 God bless whoever invented the slow cooker!

-I’m all about making cooking as easy and effortless as possible (This is my ultimate favorite slow cooker that I use at home).
+I’m all about making cooking as easy and effortless as possible.

 The only thing is you do need to plan ahead for slow cooker meals because, as the name implies, they cook slowly.
 You can dump in your ingredients in the morning and have your meal ready by dinnertime and it’s glorious.